-ARC reviewed the site plan and had several concerns about the revisions that had been made since the Form 1 meeting in May.
-The developer submitted two memos to ARC, attached at the end of this report, which needed to be revised to reflect the current site plan that was submitted for review.
-The attached July 21, 2005 memorandum at the end of this report clarifies and addresses the changes made to the site plan.
+ARC has reviewed the site plan and has several concerns about the revisions that have been made since the Form 1 meeting in May.
+The developer submitted two memos to ARC, attached at the end of this report, that need to be revised to reflect the current site plan that was submitted for review.

 The project property is crossed by Long Branch Creek and one of its tributaries.
 The property is entirely within the Long Branch Creek Water Supply Watershed, which is a small (less than 100-square mile) water supply watershed serving Henry County.
 The County has developed watershed districts for each of its water supply watersheds, including Long Branch Creek.
 All development on the property must conform to Henry County's Long Branch Water Supply Watershed District requirements, including buffers, water quality controls and impervious surface limits.
-The project plans show buffers on both streams that appear to meet the Henry County requirements and that exceed the small water supply watershed buffer requirements of State's Part 5 Minimum
+The project plans show buffers on both streams that appear to meet the Henry County requirements and that exceed the small water supply watershed buffer requirements of State's Part 5 Minimum Environmental Planning Criteria.
+The proposed project also appears to meet Watershed District impervious surface requirements.